LoudSoundDreams/Font_Booklet/About.md

 This takes a few more steps than for the Simulator.

 1. Plug your iOS device into your Mac.
 2. Atop the Xcode window, choose your device.
-3. On your iOS device, [turn on Developer Mode](https://developer.apple.com/documentation/xcode/enabling-developer-mode-on-a-device).
+Xcode will show an error, “Unknown Team”.
-4. On your Mac, in the menu bar, choose Xcode → Settings → Accounts, then sign in to your Apple account.
+3. In the menu bar, choose Xcode → Settings → Accounts, then sign in to your Apple account.
 (Warning: you can only run your app [on 3 devices](https://stackoverflow.com/questions/44230347) unless you pay for the Apple Developer Program.)
-5. In the main Xcode window, in the left sidebar, click the folder icon, then the topmost “Font Booklet” row.
+4. In the main Xcode window, in the left sidebar, click the folder icon, then the topmost “Font Booklet” row.
 To the right, below “Targets”, choose “Font Booklet”, then above, click “Signing & Capabilities”.
 For “Team”, choose the one associated with your Apple account.
-6. For “Bundle Identifier”, replace “com.loudsounddreams.FontBooklet” with anything else.
+5. Xcode will show an error, “Failed Registering Bundle Identifier”.
+For “Bundle Identifier”, replace “com.loudsounddreams.FontBooklet” with anything else.
 (This is how Apple devices tell apps apart.)
-Below the message “Failed Registering Bundle Identifier”, click “Try Again”.
-7. Atop the Xcode window, click “play”.
+Click “Try Again”, then click “play”.
+6. Xcode will say “Developer Mode disabled”.
+Follow its instructions to [turn on Developer Mode](https://developer.apple.com/documentation/xcode/enabling-developer-mode-on-a-device) on your device.
+Choose your device, then click “play”.
-8. Xcode will say “the request to open ‘[your bundle identifier]’ failed.”
+7. Xcode will say “the request to open ‘[your bundle identifier]’ failed.”
 Follow its instructions for your iOS device, then click “play” again.

 For help, see [Apple’s documentation](https://developer.apple.com/documentation/xcode/running-your-app-in-simulator-or-on-a-device/#Connect-real-devices-to-your-Mac).